-The Theages, now considered a spurious Platonic dialogue, mirrors the form but not the content of the Laches.
-Whereas in the Laches, the theme is of ‘Courage,” the theme of the Theages is of wisdom.
+The Theages dialogue is now considered a spurious Platonic dialogue.
+It mirrors the form but not the content of the Laches.
+Whereas in Plato’s Laches, the theme explicitly concerns ‘Courage,” the theme of the Theages is wisdom.

 Demodocus, perhaps the noted military man from Thucydides, is frantic and goes to visit Socrates.
 They speak in private at Socrates’s “leisure” under the portico in dedication to Zeus who helped the pious old democrats – Marathon fighters – to win over the Persian enemies.
 Demodocus is a retiring statesman. military man, and farmer who infrequently visits the city.
 He is the Platonic counterpart to Strepsiades, the farmer father in Aristophanes’s Clouds.
 He is fearful as his son desires to visit the sophists, like many of the other boys, and Demodocus is worried about the counsel and education his son will receive.
 He is not as much concerned with the money charged by the sophists but wants for his son to receive a good and proper education.